ATU-Project300/DesktopApplication/README.md

 1. Duplicate the last emulator's pair of settings and increase the `Grid.Row` by 1 for the new pair of elements.

-1. For any of the elements below the new settings (which are within the same Grid) increase the `Grid.Row` also.
+1. For any of the elements below the new settings (which are within the same Grid) increase the `Grid.Row` by `1` also.

 1. In the newly created settings pair, replace any instances of an emulator name with that of your new emulator.

     Example, replacing `PPSSPPtxtbx` with `Xeniatxtbx`.
 Also `pathPPSSPPTxtBx` with `pathXeniaTxtBx`.

-1. For the `MouseDoubleClick` event, create a new function following the naming scheme of the others.
+1. In the `Settings.settings` file, add a setting for your emulator, following the naming convention.

-1. In the new function, call the `FilePicker` method and pass it the parameter of your new `TextBox` name.

-    Example:

-    ```
-    private void PathSNES9xTxtBx_OnMouseDoubleClick(object sender, MouseButtonEventArgs e)
-    {
-        FilePicker(pathSNES9xTxtBx);
-    }
-    ```

 1. From here, add your games to your NoSQL database.